weareyipyip/charon/README.md

 def deps do
   [
     {:charon, "~> 0.0.0+development"},
-    # to use the default Charon.TokenFactory.SymmetricJwt
+    # to use the default Charon.TokenFactory.Jwt
     {:jason, "~> 1.0"}
   ]
 end